Cookware

 baked.

-Flame top cookware: Le Creuset is cast
+Flame top cookware: Le Creuset is cast iron (which is the best

-iron (which is the best material for distributing and holding heat) with an
+material for distributing and holding heat) with an enameled surface (for easy

-enameled surface (for easy clean-up), also the Staub, Pampered chef and Lodge
+clean-up), also the Staub, Pampered chef and Lodge are great, but cannot be

-are great, but cannot be placed in the microwave.
-Emile Henry flame top is
+placed in the microwave.
+Emile Henry flame top is expandable ceramic, and it is

-expandable ceramic, and it is somewhat heavier and can be placed in the
+somewhat heavier and can be placed in the microwave.
+As one can see, each has

-are basic cooking tools in French kitchens today.
+French Clay ovenware: These clay dishes are basic cooking tools in French kitchens today.

 Oven and Broiler Safe